aragon/geo-browser-contracts/README.md

 ## General notice

-The implementation of the four plugins is built on top of existing and thoroughly autited plugins from Aragon OSx.
+The implementation of the plugins is built on top of existing and thoroughly autited plugins from Aragon OSx.
 In order to fully accomodate to Geo's design, some functions and interfaces needed a few tweaks, which made it necessary to fork and adapt these contracts in-place.

-They can be found on `packages/contracts/src/governance/base`
+They can be found on `packages/contracts/src/standard/base`

 [Learn more about Aragon OSx](https://devs.aragon.org/docs/osx/how-it-works/framework/)